Facts, information and articles about Arthur MacArthur, a Civil War General during the American Civil War

 It was only after Spain surrendered the Philippines seven months later that McKinley settled on a purpose.
-Although the U.S. Army only held the capital city of Manila, the president in December instructed the army to extend American control “with all possible dispatch to the whole of the ceded territory.”
+Although the U.S. Army only held the capital city of Manila, the president in December instructed the Army to extend American control “with all possible dispatch to the whole of the ceded territory.”
 McKinley had chosen to push American political and military influence into the Far East and under the hazy theory of “benevolent assimilation” annex the Philippines to the United States.
 A 20,800-man American ground force set out on two daunting tasks: first, conquer a 900-mile-long archipelago; and second, govern 7.4 million people speaking dozens of languages and scattered among more than 7,000 islands.

 America’s subjects-to-be were a collection of tribes (including some headhunters), religious sects, and ethnic groups, all of whom had issues with each other.
-McKinley’s order was handed down even as U.S. forces in Manila faced 40,000 armed and hostile Filipinos of Emilio Aguinaldo’s Army of Liberation, a force deadly intent on establishing its own rule.
+McKinley’s order was handed down even as U.S. forces in Manila faced 40,000 armed and hostile Filipinos of revolutionary leader Emilio Aguinaldo’s Army of Liberation, a force deadly intent on establishing its own rule.

 But it is also apparent that the United States had no business invading or claiming such a distant land with little strategic importance.
 In the end, the bloody conquest produced an empty victory, as the United States quietly returned the islands to the Filipinos and—eager to bury an unpopular bout of imperialism—promptly forgot the counterinsurgency techniques that could have come in handy a century later.